Evilbits/logzomg/README.md

           wild: true,
           msg: "Have been spotted!",
           damn: "son",
           level: "info",                       # Optional.
 Sets log level.
 Default is warning
-          file: "frank.txt"                   # Optional.
+          file: "help.txt"                     # Optional.
 Sets name of file to log to.
 Default is log.txt }) end
 ```